 From 1892 to 1924, Ellis Island was America’s largest and most active immigration station, where over 12 million immigrants were processed.
 On average, the inspection process took approximately 3-7 hours.
 For the vast majority of immigrants, Ellis Island truly was an “Island of Hope” – the first stop on their way to new opportunities and experiences in America.
 For the rest, it became the “Island of Tears” – a place where families were separated and individuals were denied entry into the United States.

 Henry Hudson arrived in what is now New York Bay in 1609.
-In 1624, the Dutch established a fur trading station on Governor’s Island and in 1625 founded New Amsterdan in Lower Manhattan.
+In 1624, the Dutch established a fur trading station on Governor’s Island and in 1625 founded New Amsterdam in Lower Manhattan.
 In 1664, the English took possession of New Netherland from the Dutch, renaming it New York.
-Between 1674 and 1679, Ellis Island (still called one of the three “Oyster Islands” in New York Harbor) was granted to Captain William Dyre (the collector of customs and future mayor of New York) by the Colonial Governor of New York, Sir Edmund Andros.
+Between 1674 and 1679, Ellis Island, at that time called one of the three “Oyster Islands” in New York Harbor, was granted to Captain William Dyre (the collector of customs and future mayor of New York) by the Colonial Governor of New York, Sir Edmund Andros.
 During Dyre’s ownership, this Oyster Island was renamed Dyre’s Island.

 In the early 1800s, the young American government realized that Ellis Island, with its clear view of the entrance to New York Harbor, had strategic value as a defense post.
 Since the British had easily invaded New York with very little resistance during the American Revolution, the protection of New York became a top priority for the new government.
 Preceding the War of 1812, the United States War Department constructed Fort Gibson on Ellis Island.
 Fort Gibson consisted of a barracks for a small garrison, a powder magazine, and a battery of guns located along the island’s eastern edge.